 Compounding is what happens when you reinvest your profits instead of withdrawing them.
 Each period's return is calculated on a balance that already includes previous gains, so growth accelerates over time.
-A steady 5% per month is not 60% a year — compounded, it's closer to 80%, because every month builds on the last.
+A steady 5% per month is not 60% a year.
+Compounded, it's closer to 80%, because every month builds on the last.

 The flip side matters just as much: compounding only works while you protect your capital.
 A run of losses compounds against you, which is why position sizing and risk control are the foundation that makes long-term compounding possible.
 Use the lot size calculator to keep per-trade risk small and consistent.